infinum/eightshift-docs/website/blog/2022-04-25-using-assets.md

 }
 ```

-In order to make minification of SVG files as easy as possible, our teammate Goran made an awesome tool called [SVG2WP](https://svg-2-wp.goranalkovic.com/).
+In order to make the minification of SVG files as easy as possible, our teammate Goran made an awesome tool called [SVG2WP](https://svg-2-wp.goranalkovic.com/).
 Some of the options include making attributes JSX compatible, or replacing the color value with `currentColor`, which can then be used to change the SVG color through CSS.

-If you've been reading through these blog posts regularly, then you've already seen the use of `currentColor`.
-In our blog post about [Modifying Blocks](/blog/modifying-blocks-color-theme), we modified the color of the SVG.
+You've already seen the use of `currentColor` in the above-mentioned blog post, where we've modified the color of the SVG.

 The output of the icon on frontend is very simple.
 In the Quote component, it was done the following way:
 ```php